%20_35.jpg)

 in such moments?

-developed through rounds of
+The physical form was developed through multiple rounds of

 Prototyping first in foam and then in CAD